 For millennials and others who’ve spent their entire lives renting apartments, finding money for a down payment is a daunting task.
-How to save for a house is a rational question to ask, especially when it seems like you are just getting by with your current income.

 The median price of an American home in July 2018 was $217,300, according to Zillow.
 A lender may allow you to put down less than the standard 20 percent of the listed price as a down payment.
 But putting less than 20 percent down can mean you get less favorable interest rates and pay hundreds more each month for a mortgage.

-Learning how to save for a house isn’t as hard as one might think.
+Buying a house isn’t as hard as one might think.
 Sometimes all it takes is revisiting your current budget to make a few small changes.
 If you accumulate these small changes, over time, it can lead to big results.
 If you break your ultimate goal of saving for a house down into feasible chunks, it might seem much easier than aiming for the entire amount in one go.

 Planning Your Home-Buying Strategy